tdalon/ahk/docs/_pages/Teamsy-Changelog.md

 [Teamsy](Teamsy) Changelog

+See also [Teams Shortcuts Changelog](Teams-Shortcuts-Changelog) for other relevant changes.

 * 2022-03-14
-  - Added kyeword 'lo'|'lobby' to Admit Lobby
+  - Added keyword 'lo'|'lobby' to Admit Lobby
 * 2022-03-11
 	- Remove [hard dependency](https://tdalon.blogspot.com/2022/03/ahk-conditional-include.html) to Connections Lib
 * 2022-01-12
 	- Teams Share: fix if main monitor index is not 1. restore / move meeting window to secondary monitor
 	- Teams Share: update to new share design (2 Tab)